sagidayan/nvidia-gpu-addon-operator/docs/must-gather.md

 When having troubles with the GPU add-on, you may be asked by the support team to collect must-gather data for the add-on.
 The collection relies on the standard [OpenShift mechanism](https://docs.openshift.com/container-platform/4.10/support/gathering-cluster-data.html) for gathering troubleshooting data.

->**WARNING**: The collected data may include sensitive information such as secrets related to the add-on.
-Be careful when handing it over to other people.
+NOTE: The collected data may include K8s secrets.
+However, the values will be automatically replaced with their length in bytes, Base64-encoded, to prevent an accidental leak of sensitive information.

 # GPU Add-on